2AM Club

 2AM Club is an American band consisting of vocalists Marc E. Bassy and Tyler Cordy, guitarist Matt Reagan, keyboard player Dave Dalton, and bassist 'Sauce' Matt Warshauer.
 Ex- drummer Ian O'Neill left the band in June 2011 for "new opportunities" as a drummer for Gavin Degraw.
 As of late 2012 Patrick Jarrett, professional drummer, has been touring and playing venues with the band.
-The band came together in Los Angeles in 2007, after Tyler and Dave who are childhood friends and Marc and Reagan who are also childhood friends met Sauce and later Ian.
-2AM Club brings a diverse array of genres, including hip-hop, rock, electro, rap, and alternative.
-The group was named after their favorite bar, the 2AM Club in Mill Valley, California.
+The band came together in Los Angeles in 2007, after Tyler and Dave, who are childhood friends, and Marc and Reagan, who are also childhood friends, met Sauce and later Ian 2AM Club brings a diverse array of genres, including hip-hop, rock, electro, rap, and alternative.
+The group was named after their favorite bar, the 2 AM Club in Mill Valley, California.
 They signed with RCA Records, a division of Sony Music Entertainment in September 2008.
 The band announced an indefinite hiatus on June 29, 2015.

 History

 The band performed for local colleges, travelling up and down the coast playing gigs.
 They created a buzz in California by hosting regular shows at parties and played a now-legendary four month residency they called 'Tiny Porno' at the Derby in Los Angeles, and word quickly spread that it was the place to be.
 Multiple label executives became aware of the band and came to see them perform live.
-Soon after, the band recorded some demos with Jerry Harrison, a former member of the Talking Heads and Modern Lovers.
+Soon after, the band recorded some demos with Jerry Harrison, a former member of Talking Heads and Modern Lovers.
 After various meetings with labels the group chose to sign with RCA Records.
 Shortly after being signed, the group moved out to New York City to write and create their music.